anacierdem/libdragon-docker/README.md

 <details>
   <summary>Windows instructions</summary>

-  - Download the Windows executable and copy it to `C:\bin`
+  - Download Windows executable and copy it to `C:\bin`
   - Press `Windows + R` key combination and then enter `rundll32 sysdm.cpl,EditEnvironmentVariables`
   - In the `Environment Variables` window find the `Path` variable under `User variables for <your user name>`
   - Double click it and add a new entry as `C:\bin`